For more blog posts: https://digitalbloggers.com/articles/elysiumspassage

-Whatever it may be, it seems something or someone is on my trail.
-If we allow our imagination, we may see it as an orb from interdimensional space looking for some crazy person to take a picture of it.
-And yet I don't recall anything whizzing by that day while climbing in the mountains.
-But let's keep an open mind -- that doesn't mean something wasn't there.
-Obviously I don't I see what my digital camera sees or what dogs hear.
+Whatever it might be, it seems something or someone was on my trail.
+If we allow our imagination, we may see it as an orb from interdimensional space posing for some crazy hiker to point his camera at it and unwittingly take a picture.
+I don't recall anything whizzing past me that day while climbing in the mountains.

-Interestingly, I have no idea why I took a picture of this very ordinary mountain while I was climbing -- nothing much to see as far as mountains go.
-(Check out my mountain photo posts for something worth looking at).
+In fact, I have no idea why I took a picture since there's not much to see.
+It was a very ordinary mountain scene across from where I was climbing -- nothing much to see as far as mountains go.
+(Check out my mountain photo posts for something worth looking at.)
 But for whatever reason, I did take it, although I didn't think much about it at the time.
-You know how it goes with orbs, you see one you've seen them all.
+You know how it goes with orbs, you see one, you've seen them all.

 Who knows, perhaps my visitor implanted a message and said, "take a picture of me so I can mess with your mind later.
 But please, no corny jokes about being able to see through me.
 I can see through you too."

-And thought we all get orbs in our pictures from sun flares, I never had anything quite like this before.
-If you have, then I'd like to know about it to help solve this little mytery of mine.
+And though we all get orbs in our pictures from sun flares, I never had anything quite like this before.
+If you have, then I'd like to know about it to help solve this little mystery of mine.
 I don't know, maybe this kind of thing happens all the time.
 So tell me what you think in the comment section.

 All kinds of things such as bright flashes of light would show up even when there was no flash going off.
-I just dismssed them as funny things digital cameras did.
-Most often I got intricate orbs like the one below.
-I just assumed these to be dust particles in front of the lens.
-Here's one I enlarged and did some colour highlighting.
-This, I think, is what a camera flash does with a dust particle.
-I have many of these.
-But that doesn't explain the first photo which is translucent.
+I just dismissed them as funny things digital cameras do.
+Often I got intricate orbs like the ones in the next post called Enlightened.
+Perhaps most of these are just dust particles in front of the lens but is it just coincidence this where I often sit to meditate on the couch by the lamp.
+Maybe, maybe not.

-I don't know what to think about the one below.
+However, I don't know what to think about the one below.
 Am I the only one, but it seems to throb when I look at it.
+Optical illusion, I'm sure...
 I can image all kinds of mystical things in the centre light.
-Took it randomly in the night sky.
+Took it randomly in the night sky to see what might happen.
 Sure wasn't expecting this.